 What You Can Do: In addition to taking a natural supplement to curb hot flashes, you can set yourself up for a better night’s sleep by keeping the temperature on the cooler side, wearing breathable fabrics, and avoiding spicy foods or alcohol before bed.

-Muscle Fatigue: That Aches That Stay
+Muscle Fatigue: The Aches That Stay

 Finding the burn you get from spin class or Pilates session lingering a bit longer than it used to?

 What’s Going On: While overexertion can cause muscle strain or fatigue, menopause may be the reason you’re not recovering as quickly.
 And it's down to hormones.
-Estrogen, progesterone, thyroid and adrenal hormones are all involved in regulating cellular energy in the body which when compromised can lead to fatigue.
+Estrogen, progesterone, thyroid, and adrenal hormones are all involved in regulating cellular energy in the body, which, when compromised, can lead to fatigue.

 Weight Gain: The Shape Shifters